Properties of stepwise parameter estimation in high-dimensional vine copulas

+\cref{fig:par_gauss_gumbel_norm} shows the error norm for Gaussian and Gumbel vines for a selection of the models.
+The results for $\theta^*_t = 1/(t+1)$ (Gumbel) and $\theta^*_t = 0.5^t$ (Gumbel and Gaussian) are similar to the Gaussian vines with $\theta^*_t = 1/(t+1)$ and therefore only shown in the supplement.

-For Gaussian vines, $\hbtheta_U$ appears to be consistent for all models even when $n \sim d$, except for the D-vine with $\theta_t = 0.5/\sqrt{t+1}$, as already indicated by the results in \cref{sec:ValAssumpA3}.
+For Gaussian vines, $\hbtheta_U$ appears to be consistent for all models even when $n \sim d$, except for the D-vine with $\theta_t = 0.5/\sqrt{t+1}$, which is in line with the numerical experiments on the assumptions in the supplement.
 Estimation in Gumbel vines mostly exhibits similar behavior, except for the C-vine with $\theta_t= 0.5/\sqrt{t+1}$, which seems to require $n \sim d^2$ or even $n \sim d^3$ for consistency.